Advanced Blending Solutions

 7

-Simulation software, such as LP (Linear Programming) modeling is frequently used to predict the ratio components that provides the lowest cost blend, still conforming its required specification.
+Simulation software, such as LP (Linear Programming) modeling is frequently used to predict the ratio components that provide the lowest cost blend, still conforming its required specification.

 In general, the fundamentals of this software are a database containing historical analytical assays and other analytical data that has been collected from a variety of different blends and components to be blended.
 However, blending processes are dynamic processes, associated with fluctuations in feed properties.
 Efficient in-line blending requires continuous measuring of required quality parameters.

-Optimization of the blending process to its highest extent requires continuous updating of the simulation model by adapting to real time analytical date.
-Correlative on-line analyzers, such as NIR and ASTM based, provide a broad range of different real time analytical data of feedstock and final blends in a continuous mode.
+Optimization of the blending process to its highest extent requires continuous updating of the simulation model by adapting to real-time analytical data.
+Correlative on-line analyzers, such as NIR and ASTM-based, provide a broad range of different real-time analytical data of feedstock and final blends in a continuous mode.

-Fundamentals and optimized functions of effective blending simulation software includes:
+Fundamentals and optimized functions of effective blending simulation software include:

 • Measuring physical properties of component streams to be blended